Martially/community/contributors/design-proposals/volume-snapshotting.md

 * Persist State

-    * Once a snapshot operation completes, write the snapshot ID/timestamp to the PVC Annotations and delete the create snapshot annotation in the PVC object via the API server.
+    * Once a snapshot operation completed, write the snapshot ID/timestamp to the PVC Annotations and delete the create snapshot annotation in the PVC object via the API server.

 Snapshot operations can take a long time to complete, so the primary controller loop should not block on these operations.
 Instead the reconciler should spawn separate threads for these operations via the operation executor.